RS485 Wiring, Communication, and Differences with RS232

 3. **Maximum Baud Rate**

 RS232 has a maximum baud rate of 19200 bps.
 This speed is slow but works for many engineering tasks.
 In contrast, RS485 offers a much higher data rate of up to 10 Mbps.
-This allows for faster communication in areas like industrial control systems and engineering signal transmissions.
+This helps speed up communication in areas like industrial control systems and engineering signal transmissions.

 4. **Electrical Signal Technology**